The Class of 2019 Summer Undergraduate Interns at Carnegie

-Carnegie is seeking 10 undergraduate students interested in scientific research projects.
+Carnegie is seeking undergraduate students interested in scientific research projects.
 We invite applications from all students in Southern California.
 One of the goals of the summer program at Carnegie is to increase participation and retention of under-represented groups in astronomy.
-We encourange under-represented minorites, first-generation college students, and women to apply.
-The application will be available on or before January 1, 2019.
-Applications are due January 31, 2019.
+We encourage under-represented minorities, first-generation college students, and women to apply.
+Applications are due January 31, 2020.

 Students will work for 10 weeks in the summer with scientists at Carnegie Observatories on projects spanning the field of astronomy.
 Using data taken from Carnegie's telescopes in Chile, students will have the chance to work with senior researchers on topics such as exoplanets, the first galaxies in the Universe, accreting black holes, dark matter, and the life and death of stars.
 Interested students can also work with Carnegie scientists and engineers on the next generation of cameras and spectrographs for our telescopes.
 Upon successful completion of the program, all students will also be given the opportunity to attend the American Astronomical Society meeting the following January to present their research.
 In addition to research, Carnegie Summer Interns will participate in a coding bootcamp during the first week of the program as well as an educational program designed to teach crucial scientific communication skills.